Dismalitie/ByeByeBSOD/README.md

  A harmless, open-source BSOD inducing "virus"
 </div>

+> [!IMPORTANT]
+> I will not be responsible for any losses of data or loss of friends

+> [!WARNING]
+> **DO NOT RUN BEFORE MAKING SURE YOU HAVE SAVED EVERYTHING.
+IT IS RECOMMENDED TO USE A VIRTUAL MACHINE**

 A pretty basic and harmless virus* made in just 8 lines of actual code.

 *Not really a virus, more of just an oesterical thing, since viruses normally cause data loss, copy itself etc..